-Despite these benefits, I have received a lot of complaints from farmers on AI’s low conception rates.
+Despite these benefits, I have received a lot of complaints from farmers about AI’s low conception rates.
 What could be the cause?
-A successful conception from AI is dependent on a number of factors.
+A successful conception of AI is dependent on a number of factors.
 These factors are in three different entities and like a chain, the strength of the whole process is measured at the weakest link.

-For a successful conception from AI, the technology has to be right and the effectiveness of this is in the hands of the inseminator.
+For a successful conception of AI, the technology has to be right and the effectiveness of this is in the hands of the inseminator.

 Role of the inseminator

-The inseminator comes with the straws of semen normally stored in liquid nitrogen at low temperature.
+The inseminator comes with straws of semen normally stored in liquid nitrogen at low temperatures.
 This low temperature must be maintained.
-Any failures here kills the semen and this affects success of conception.
+Any failures here kill the semen and this affects the success of conception.

 Role of the farmer

 Normally it is the farmer who observes for heat signs and calls the inseminator.
 This has to be done keenly.
-For starters, heat signs include, mounting other cows, mucus discharge from the vulva, swelling and reddening of the vulva, head raising and lip curling, bellowing, restlessness, and trailing, rubbed tail head hair and dirty flanks.
+For starters, heat signs include, mounting other cows, mucus discharge from the vulva, swelling and reddening of the vulva, head raising, and lip curling, bellowing, restlessness, trailing, rubbed tail head hair, and dirty flanks.